Published on 21 April 2024

 Chordomas are rare tumours – affecting approximately just one in a million people worldwide – that can occur anywhere within the spine or the base of the skull.

-While chordomas are slow-growing and do not spread quickly to other parts of the body, they can cause problems by pressing on the spine, brain, and nerves as it gets bigger.
+While chordomas are slow-growing and do not spread quickly to other parts of the body, it can cause problems by pressing on the spine, brain, and nerves as it gets bigger.

 This can lead to several complications such as headaches, facial paralysis, partial loss of vision, or swallowing difficulties, among other potential issues.
 If left untreated, chordomas could even become life-threatening.